UNMECE231Fall2021/homework-0/README.md

         git log

-Once you have created your git repo and added hello.cpp and updated your git repo (your repo should have two commits), you are done!
+Once you have created your git repo and added hello.c and updated your git repo (your repo should have two commits), you are done!